quartznet/quartznet/docs/documentation/quartz-1.x/tutorial/more-about-jobs.md

 Notice that we 'feed' the scheduler a JobDetail instance, and that it refers to the job to be executed by simply providing the job's class.
 Each (and every) time the scheduler executes the job, it creates a new instance of the class before calling its Execute(..) method.
-One of the ramifications of this behavior is the fact that jobs must have a no-arguement constructor.
+One of the ramifications of this behavior is the fact that jobs must have a no-argument constructor.
 Another ramification is that it does not make sense to have data-members defined on the job class - as their values would be 'cleared' every time the job executes.

 You may now be wanting to ask "how can I provide properties/configuration for a Job instance?" and "how can I